PG&E admits it didn't meet all probation requirements

-SAN FRANCISCO — The Pacific Gas and Electric Company admitted in criminal court Wednesday that it did not fully meet the requirements of its probation, setting the stage for the possibility of additional punishment by a federal judge.
+SAN FRANCISCO, Calif — The Pacific Gas and Electric Company admitted in criminal court Wednesday that it did not fully meet the requirements of its probation, setting the stage for the possibility of additional punishment by a federal judge.

 The company said that it fell short of several targets for wildfire safety work and that it can't guarantee all trees are trimmed far enough from power lines to comply with state laws.